icp4a/automation-decision-services-samples/samples/AutomationServicesStartTutorial/README.md

 ## Audience

-This tutorial is for business users who want to run an application that uses a decision service built in Automation Decision Services.
+This tutorial is for business users who want to run an application that uses a decision service built in Decision Intelligence.
 Some knowledge of Business Automation Studio is required.

 ## Time required